spiral/docs/docs/en/framework/container.md

 ### Automatic Dependency Resolution

-Framework container can automatically resolve the constructor or method dependencies by providing instances of concrete classes.
+A framework container can automatically resolve the constructor or method dependencies by providing instances of concrete classes.

 ```php